-Coding the generosity of welfare, especially post-welfare reform, is not nearly as clear-cut as, for example, coding the minimum wage.42 One concern is that the effects of welfare benefit pre- and post-reform can be quite different, because it became much more difficult to get benefits in the latter period (e.g., Haveman et al., 2015).
+Coding the generosity of welfare, especially post-welfare reform, is not nearly as clear-cut as, for example, coding the minimum wage.
+It is difficult to capture the effects of welfare reform in a limited set of variables.44 One concern is that the effects of welfare benefits pre- and post-reform can be quite different, because it became much more difficult to get benefits in the latter period (e.g., Haveman et al., 2015).
 Our inclusion of the (tight) time limits variable should help on this score, as they flag potentially more stringent rules in the post-reform period.
-As another alternative, we modified the welfare benefits variable to also always include an interaction with a post-1996 dummy variable, to allow the effects of benefits to change after welfare reform.
+As another alternative, we modified the welfare benefits variable to also include an interaction with a post-1996 dummy variable, to allow the effects of benefits to change after welfare reform.
 (This variable was included in the same way as the main effect in the preceding specifications - i.e., contemporaneous and lagged, with both also interacted with DIS.)